stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 2. Specify the API extensions we require for our application.

-3. Population of a JNA structure descriptor outlining our requirements for the instance.
+3. Configure a JNA structure descriptor outlining our requirements for the instance.

-4. Invoking the API to create the instance given this descriptor.
+4. Invoke the API to create the instance given this descriptor.

 For this we will require the following components: